RightFix/Ngrok-Acode/README.md

 # Manifest
 This repository is free code, you can use it without any problem.

-Shoutout to @JesusChapman used his termux-ngrok repo🚀
+Shoutout to [JesusChapman](https://github.com/JesusChapman) used his termux-ngrok repo🚀